mehmetalisavas/sorter/README.md

 # sorter
 Sorting algorithms written in Go

-Please chek the test cases to make it clear
+Please check the test cases to make it clear

 ***Sorting Algorithms***
 - Bubble sort